foundersandcoders/coursebook/src/course/syllabus/application/project-gallery/learning-outcomes.md

 ## DOM

 - [ ] Select elements from the DOM and store them in variables
-- [ ] Select elements based on tag name, classes, or id's
+- [ ] Select elements based on tag name, classes, or IDs
-- [ ] Edit styles using Javascript
+- [ ] Edit styles using JavaScript
 - [ ] Add and remove classes from an element
 - [ ] Understand events, and how to add event listeners
 - [ ] Run a function when the user clicks a button